 House or room addition

-With this type, a new room is added to the house: great room, dining room, family room, master bathroom or media room (if you got inspired from the ideas above, and need more space for your growing family, this option is for you).
+With this type, a new room is added to the house: great room, dining room, family room, master bathroom, or media room (if you got inspired by the ideas above, and need more space for your growing family, this option is for you).

 Bump outs are enhancements to an existing room.
 Homeowners often go this route if they’re looking to add more square footage to a particular space, like a cramped dining area that isn’t comfortable and lacks sufficient space to entertain and socialize.

 Sunrooms have long been the red-headed stepchild of the home addition world, thought of as drafty structures of aluminum and thin glass that are either too cold or too hot.
 Thus, they never get used.